-What Parents Say About Landmark College’s Summer Program
+What Parents Say About Landmark College’s High School Summer Program

 The following are comments received from parents of students attending Landmark College’s High School Summer Program.

 "The Landmark High School Summer Program has made a positive and palpable difference in my daughter's self-esteem.
 The daughter we picked up from the program had become noticeably more mature in a mere three weeks' time.
 It was one of her best learning experiences ever, and has helped both academically and emotionally to prepare her for college."